 - Wash hands before handling filters.

-- Remove filter housing by unscrewing the transparent canister bowl from the top and remove from the PortaWell™ system.
-Take care to not lose or damage the bowl O-ring.
+- Remove filter housing by unscrewing the transparent cannister bowl from the top and remove from the PortaWell.
+Take care not to lose or damage the bowl O-ring.

-- Remove the filter from the packaging and place (with washers) into the bowl and over the bottom sealing protrusion.
+- Remove the filter from the packaging and place (with gaskets) into the bowl and over the bottom sealing protrusion.
 Orientation of the OBE filter does not matter as there is no top or bottom.
-The Doulton Ceramic filter (if supplied) must be installed with the open end at the top.

 - Hand tighten the bowl to the housing.
 A small amount of plumber’s silicon grease on o rings and gaskets ensures a secure fit.

-- Remove the PortaWell® portable water filtration system from the 5-gallon bucket and place on a stable level surface.
+- Place the PortaWell on a stable level surface.

 - Attach the clear plastic inlet tubing to the inlet barb of the pump.
 Tubing is attached by pressing the tubing onto the barb.
 The inlet tubing has the screen filter on one end.
-A clamp is not necessary because this is a low-pressure fitting.
+A clamp may be used on the pump barb to prevent air leaking into the pump inlet.

 - Attach the clear plastic outlet tubing to the outlet barb of the filter housing.
 Tubing is attached by pressing the tubing onto the barb.
 A clamp is not necessary because this is a low-pressure fitting.
 Note: Use caution to keep the outlet tubing clean and free of any contamination as this is used to transfer the clean, filtered water to the potable water storage container.
 Do not interchange the inlet and outlet tubing.